Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Birefringence characterisation of KAGRA sapphire Input test masses

-Sapphire is a uniaxial crystal with optical axis called c-axis.
-KAGRA's sapphire test masses are fabricated so that the input surface is perpendicular to the c-axis.
-Light propagating in the test mass substrate will travel along the c-axis and there should be no birefringence in theory.
-However, local impurities and inhomogeneities in the crystal, and also mechanical and thermal stress changes (e.g., due to the suspension system supporting the mirror) can cause depolarization.
-These local defects will distort the polarization distribution of the light field in the transverse plane.
-From Equation~\ref{eq: Jones matrix} we can see the cross-coupling term $E_\mr{p}=-i\sin\alpha_- \sin2\theta$ can be eliminated when the differential phase $\alpha_-$ equals $0$.
-In this case, there will be no depolarization at your input polarization.
-However, gravitational wave detectors have very strict requirements on the TWE of light going through input test mass substrates which is determined by $\alpha_+$ in Equation~\ref{eq: Jones matrix}.
-To achieve this requirement and to minimize the influence of crystal inhomogeneity, ion beam figuring technique is used during the polishing process in which the thickness of the substrate is precisely adjusted over the surface to make sure the TWE rms is within a few nanometers~\cite{somiya2019nonuniformity}.
-This results in the consequence that $\alpha_+$ and $\alpha_-$ of the wavefront distortions due to inhomogeneity and birefringence cannot be minimized simultaneously.
-The wavefront error and depolarization is a trade off in birefringent medium.
+Sapphire is a uniaxial crystal with an optical axis called the c-axis that has no intrinsic birefringence.
+KAGRA’s sapphire test masses are fabricated such that the input surface is perpendicular to the c-axis.
+Light propagating in the test mass substrate travels along the c-axis, and theoretically, should experience no birefringence.
+However, local impurities and inhomogeneities in the crystal, as well as mechanical and thermal stress (e.g. due to the suspension system supporting the mirror), can cause birefringence.
+These local defects distorted the polarisation distribution of the light field in the transverse plane.

+Gravitational wave detectors have very strict requirements on the TWE of light going through input test mass substrates.
+To achieve this requirement and minimise the influence of crystal inhomogeneity, an ion beam figuring technique was used during the polishing process, in which the thickness of the substrate was precisely adjusted over the surface to ensure that the TWE rms was within a few nanometres~\cite{somiya2019nonuniformity}.
+However, this technique optimizes the TWE for the beam with a certain polarisation state, and it cannot reduce birefringence.